christopher-milne-design/cca-design-tokens/cca-design-tokens/README.md

 ## Using in Token Studio

 1. Open Token Studio plugin in Figma
-2. Go to Settings → Storage → Pull from GitHub
+2. Go to Settings → Storage
+3. Ensure path is set to: `cca-design-tokens/tokens.json`
+4. Click "Pull from GitHub"
-3. Token Studio will load all three JSON files
+5. Token Studio will load all tokens from the single file
-4. Set up Desktop/Mobile modes for responsive typography
+6. Set up Desktop/Mobile modes for responsive typography

 ## Using in Code